amdomgere/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- function that swaps the values of two integers.
+ a function that swaps the values of two integers.